 - At Velocity smoothing length (ms), additional smoothing can be applied to the velocities before use (for more information regarding this parameter, see Creating an Angle Mute).

-- (Optional) specify a Minimum and/or Maximum Offset to apply offset-domain mutes.
+- (Optional) specify a Inner Angle Protection and/or Outer Angle Protection to apply offset-domain mutes.

 - Set the mute Ramp Distance to taper the mute.